IngaObloza/SQL-CodeWars/7-kyu/SQL Basics - Trimming the Field.md

 Order by `id`

 **My solutions:**
-* *notes: only syntax of postgresql worked for this kata*
+* *notes: only syntax of postgresql worked for this kata on CodeWars*

 ```sql
 SELECT id, name,